GLOSSARY

-The cybersecurity landscape is transforming at an unprecedented pace.
-With cyber threats growing in sophistication and volume, traditional defense mechanisms are struggling to keep up.
-This has led to the widespread adoption of Artificial Intelligence (AI)—a game-changer that is rapidly becoming a double-edged sword in the fight for digital security.
+The cybersecurity landscape is transforming quickly.
+Cyber threats are growing in sophistication and volume.
+Traditional defense mechanisms are struggling to keep up.
+This has led to the widespread adoption of Artificial Intelligence (AI).
+AI is a game-changer.
+It is rapidly becoming a double-edged sword in the fight for digital security.

-Threat actors are already exploiting AI for wide-scale attacks, manipulating perception, and eroding trust.
-From deepfake-enabled fraud to multilingual phishing campaigns and jailbroken LLMs built for crime, malicious innovation is accelerating fast.
+Threat actors are already using AI for wide-scale attacks.
+They are manipulating perception and eroding trust.
+Malicious innovation is accelerating fast.
+Examples include deepfake-enabled fraud, multilingual phishing campaigns, and jailbroken LLMs built for crime.

 What is Artificial Intelligence (AI)?

-Artificial Intelligence (AI) refers to the field of computer science focused on developing intelligent machines capable of performing tasks that typically require human intelligence.
-It involves the creation and implementation of algorithms and systems that enable machines to perceive, reason, learn, and make decisions based on data and patterns.
+Artificial Intelligence (AI) refers to the field of computer science.
+It focuses on developing intelligent machines.
+These machines are capable of performing tasks that typically require human intelligence.
+It involves the creation and implementation of algorithms and systems.
+These enable machines to perceive, reason, learn, and make decisions based on data and patterns.

 In a cybersecurity context, AI helps defenders:

-This capacity for rapid analysis, pattern recognition, and automation makes AI a critical component in modern cybersecurity strategies, offering scalability and speed that human analysts alone cannot match.
+This capacity for rapid analysis, pattern recognition, and automation makes AI a critical component in modern cybersecurity strategies.
+It offers scalability and speed that human analysts alone cannot match.

 AI: A Double-Edged Sword